Maks-Siglov/Flask_university/README.md

 API Routes
 Group Management

+Get Groups with less or equal student amount:
+Endpoint: api/v1/group_students_amount/{student_amount}
+Method: GET
+Description: Retrieve a list of all groups with less or equal student amount

 Get Groups:
 Endpoint: api/v1/groups
 Method: GET
 Description: Retrieve a list of all groups.
 By default, it returns groups without student, but you can add query parameter api/v1/groups/?with=students to add it will return groups with students

 Get Group Details: